-The stray dog issue
+The street dog issue

 The effective solution: